Ultraviolet (TV serial): Main characters

 A cancer specialist and the team's resident doctor and lead scientist, Angie Marsh became involved in the organisation when her husband Robert, a prominent medical researcher, and her daughter were turned into vampires and killed by Pearse.
 Angie has remained extremely wary of allowing her remaining daughter, aged 11, any contact outside of home and restricts her movements outside of school.
-In the fifth episode of the series, she meets a vampire acquaintance of her deceased husband who tells her that he never stopped loving her, even after his death.
+In the fifth episode of the series, she meets a Code Five acquaintance of her deceased husband who tells her that he never stopped loving her, even after his death.